 The treatment of chronic nasal congestion depends on the underlying cause.
 To ease uncomfortable symptoms, a nasal aspirator or bulb syringe may be useful for removing mucus from a blocked nose.
 Some parents also find that a saline nasal spray is effective for clearing the nose and flushing out environmental irritants.
 A cool mist vaporizer may also help to moisten airways and loosen dry mucus.

 For example, removing dietary triggers, such as cow milk, may ease chronic nasal congestion for some children.
 A useful starting point is to keep a 7-day diet diary in order to see a potential relationship between food intake and stuffy nose symptoms.
-If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest KABRITA Goat Milk Formula*.
+If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest Kabrita Goat Milk Toddler Formula*.

-*Not suitable for children with cow milk protein allergy
+*Not suitable for children with confirmed cow milk protein allergy